 Let me elaborate some of the downsides of our generation.
 The internet defines us.
 This simply means that most of our social ways and sources of information are found on the internet.
 This may seem like an amazing thing.
 But, since the internet is an uncontrolled market and people are very unpredictable, it is bound to have its own folly.

 This simply means that information is easily altered.
-Forgeries of information are rampant within the web and only increase the uncertainty of stories on a global scale.
+Forgeries of information are rampant within the web and only increases the uncertainty of stories on a global scale.

 Real information is now defined only by credible sources.
 These sources are websites who respect the code of ethics journalism produces, whether it be news conglomerates that have been there for decades on end and have chosen to expand their market like CNN, ABC, Bloomberg or young websites or social media channels that have eared credibility simply because people trust their information and have given them the resources to be the credible source they strive to be.